ericsche/MCinTeams/README.md

 # Message Center in Teams

+## Solution is out of order since Jan 3rd, the MC API changed we are working on updating the code :)

 ## Description

 Message Center in Teams is a simple PowerAutomate Solution to gather Message Center Announcement and post them in a Teams Channel.